 9. African wild dog

-In the list of the ten fastest dogs enter we can put the African wild dog (Lyacon), which has virtually disappeared because it was tipped over like a wild animal.
-It can run at speeds up to 55 km per hour on long distance and near 70 kilometers per hour in a sprint.
+In the list of the ten fastest dogs enter we can put the African wild dog (Lycaon) which can run at speeds up to 55 km per hour on long distance and near 70 kilometres per hour in a sprint.
 They are hunters of antelopes, zebras and gazelles.
 They are the same size as domestic dogs.
-In the wild there are no more than 3,000 of them, according to environmentalists.
+In the wild, there are no more than 3,000 of them, according to environmentalists.
 African wild dogs inhabit mostly Savannah south of the Sahara to the Transvaal, but never in the jungle.
 They live in groups throughout the year.
 Lead a nomadic life within the hunting area covering 100-200 sq. km.
-With his gait, colorful and spotted coat and his big rounded ears, the Wild dog can be easily distinguished from jackals who are its closest relatives and live in African Savannah.
+With his gait, colourful and spotted coat and his big rounded ears, the Wild dog can be easily distinguished from jackals who are its closest relatives and live in African Savannah.
 Other features, however - sociability and method of hunting distinguish it from them.
 Its coat is a mixture of black, yellow and white pattern.
 African wild dogs hunt thanks to their unusually sharp vision.
 The survival of this breed is endangered due to human population growth and industrialization.

 10. Pharaoh Hound